SenseLogic/LINGUI/README.md

 ### Definition files

-When the `--extract` option is used, all constants definitions declared before the first function of each ".ld" file are extracted into `.ld` definition files.
+When the `--extract` option is used, all constants definitions declared before the first function of each `.ld` file are extracted into their `.ld` definition files.

-Matching definitions must have the same line number.
+Matching definitions have the same line number.

 An empty line is considered as a missing entry.

-Multiline definitions are split over several lines prefixed with a single space.
+Multiline definitions are split over several lines prefixed with four spaces.

-Definition files are compatible with the most online translation services :
+Definition files are compatible with most online translation services :

 *   [Bing](https://www.bing.com/translator)
 *   [Google](https://translate.google.com)